All Episodes

 I don't remember it because I was too young either.

-Maybe maybe you don't either.
+Maybe you don't either.

-But there was like four or five abortion doctors who were killed in a very short period of time, one of whom was constantly profiled on Bill O'Reilly's show as a particularly pernicious practitioner of abortion, somebody who would just do huge numbers of baby killings, including later term ones.
+But there was like four or five abortion doctors who were killed in a very short period of time, one of whom was constantly profiled on Bill O'Reilly's show as a particularly pernicious practitioner of abortion, somebody who would just do huge numbers of baby killings, including later term ones, even though they were illegal, he thought they were immoral.

-People watched that show, they went and they murdered abortion doctors.
+They went and they murdered abortion doctors.

 And then it happened even more recently.

-You had this spate of massacres, this white supremacist massacre, the one in Buffalo at the supermarket where they went and murdered a bunch of black people, the Dylan Roof one in Charleston, there was a guy who went and killed a bunch of Latinos in an El Paso Walmart, and there was a very concerted liberal media Democratic Party effort to say the Tucker Carlsons and the anti-immigrants and the people who with racist rhetoric like yourself have blood on your hands because even though you don't advocate violence, the kind of rhetoric you're using is enough to provoke it and inspire it.
+And there was a very concerted liberal media Democratic Party effort to say the Tucker Carlsons and the anti-immigrants and the people with racist rhetoric like yourself have blood on your hands because even though you don't advocate violence, the kind of rhetoric you're using is enough to provoke it and inspire it.

-Uh no, because I I don't think it's a question of whether we can draw lines, it's just where do we draw those lines.
+No, because I don't think it's a question of whether we can draw lines.

-And I think this is pretty explicit and clear.
+And I think this is pretty explicit and clear, you know, where this is actually inciting.

-Uh to me, that's such a particular set of circumstances.
+To me, that's such a particular set of circumstances.

 I just think it's a no-brainer.